123Rocco123/Chess-Game/README.md

 4) Add a fucntion in the class which is used to determine if there is a piece in front of you (which is from your own team).
    - If there is, a message has to come up telling the player that they're not allowed to move there.
    - If there isn't, then nothing happens.
+5) Finishing the movement functionality of all pieces on the chess board.
+   - The movement for each piece has been completed and added to the code.